stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 ### Safe Resource Handling

 Note, how we had to manually open and close the file handle in `countEmpty`.
-This is error prone and tedious.
+This is error-prone and tedious.
 Resource handling is a big topic, and we definitely won't be going into the details here, but there is a convenient function exported from `System.File`: `withFile`, which handles the opening,